nobuyuki83/Physics-based_Animation_2023S/doc/setup_env.md

 To do the assignment, it is necessary to set up the C++ programming environment.
 Namely, you need **Git** , **C++ Compiler** (of course!), **cmake**, and **IDE** installed in your computer.
 This document targets **MacOS**, **Ubuntu** and **Windows**.

-Depending on the versions of the OS, you may encounter some problems I encourage you to sove it by yourself first.
-These toos are very poupular and there are tons of information on the internet!
-If you solve the problem, let the instructer know on the slack the problem and solution together with the version of your OS.
+Depending on the versions of the OS, you may encounter some problems I encourage you to slove it by yourself first.
+These tools are very poupular and there are tons of information on the internet!
+If you solve the problem, let the instructor know on Slack the problem and solution together with the version of your OS.

 ## Git

-Git is ncessary to download and upload the assignments.
+Git is necssary to download and upload the assignments.
 Let's see if the `git` is already installed in your computer.
 Type the following command and see if the version of the `git` is shown.

 ```bash
 $ git --version